rosedu/wouso/README.md

 ## Development Best Practices

-After pulling new code from server, while in sandbox mode update the database schema by running the migration action:
+After pulling new code from server, while in sandbox mode, update the database schema by running the migration action:

     ./manage.py migrate